shdown/luastatus/luastatus/README.rst

 -e
    Do not hang, but exit normally when *barlib*'s event watcher and all plugins' ``run()`` have returned.
-Default behaviour is to hang, because there are status bars that require their generator process not to terminate (namely i3bar).
+Default behavior is to hang, because there are status bars that require their generator process not to terminate (namely i3bar).

    Useful for testing.